cameliot/llama/README.md

 Also see [Alpaca](https://github.com/cameliot/alpaca), the Go implementation of this library.

+## Installation

+The package is available via pypi as `llama-mqtt`, so for installation just type:

+    pip3 install llama-mqtt

 ## How to use

 Creating a new service in your network